Fullstack Logo

 A good consultant should also have a strong referral network and be able to help you find legal assistance (IP lawyers, patent attorneys etc.), advisor networks and supporting services or companies in your industry who may be partners in your development and commercialisation journey.

-Other useful support may include advice on, for example, Employee Share Schemes (ESS), accessing launchpads in external markets or setting up overseas, group structuring or preparing for funding rounds etc.
+Other useful support may include advice on, for example, Employee Share Option Plans, capital raising, accessing launchpads in external markets or setting up overseas, group structuring or preparing for funding rounds, etc.

 There are many other worthwhile questions to ask but these are a few that are often overlooked.
-To ask these questions of Fullstack, please get in touch as we are always happy to answer.
+To ask these questions of Fullstack, please get in touch with our R&D Tax Consultants as we are always happy to help.

 Was this article helpful?